PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 ![Figure 5-6: Translation invariance](images/chap5-translation-invariance.png "Figure 5-6: Translation Invariance"
 )

+While we have been using 2 dimensional images as the main use case, these concepts generally apply to one dimensional data, such as an audio signal or a time series equally.
+It is important to see if a given problem has translation invariance and locality sensitivity properties.
+If it does, then CNNs would be a great fit for that problem.

-Next two section describe the concepts of convolutions and pooling in detail.
+Next two sections describe the concepts of convolutions and pooling in detail.
 These two are the core concepts of CNN architectures.

  ### Filters and Convolutions
  In traditional computer vision prior to the advent of deep learning, filters were used to detect features like edges.
 These filters were hand crafted by scientists and engineers.
 Output of these features was used to feed into successive machine learning algorithms to aid in detection.
 Usually, these filters are 3x3 or 5x5 matrices that are *convolved* with the image to produce a resultant image.
 The convolution example shall be illustrated with code.
 As an example, consider the Sobel Filter.
 This filter can be used to detect horizontal and vertical edges.